projectmesa/mesa/docs/packages/Package Development/package development main.rst

 .. _package-development:

-Package Development: A "How-to Guide" for Developing Packages for Others to Use
+Package Development: A "How-to Guide"
 ================================================================================

 The purpose of this page is help you set up and distribute your Mesa package as quickly as possible.